cashtokens/cashtokens/readme.md

 **Spend races** occur when multiple entities attempt to spend the same Bitcoin Cash UTXO.
 Spend races can degrade the user experience of interacting with covenants, requiring users to retry covenant transactions, and possibly preventing a user from interacting with the covenant at all.

-To reduce disruptions from spend races, it's important that contracts **carefully consider spend-race incentives**:
+To reduce disruptions from spend races, contracts must **carefully consider spend-race incentives**:

 - To reduce frontrunning, covenants should allow actions to be submitted over time, **treating all submitted actions equally (regardless of submission time)** at some later moment.
 - To disincentivize DOS attacks – e.g. where an attacker creates and rapidly broadcasts long chains of covenant transactions, spending each successive UTXO before other users can spend it in their own covenant transactions – covenants should **ensure covenant actions are authenticated and/or costly** (e.g. can only be taken once by each token holder, require some sort of fee or deposit, etc.).